 Romances vs. Love Stories

-When I label one of my books as a “love story,” it signifies that romantic love is a significant theme in the book, but the book isn’t of the romance genre.
+When I label one of my books as a “love story,” it signifies that romantic love is a prominent theme in the book, but the book isn’t of the romance genre.
 If you’re like me and believe that romantic love is a vital and universal part of life, and you enjoy seeing that kind of love portrayed in fiction, then my romances and love stories may appeal to you.

 I hope that all makes sense!